apicrafter/metacrafter-registry/README.md

 Patterns are extensions, additional helpers to identify certain ways to represent semantinc data types.
 They could be different by usage type, country, language and so on.
 Patterns have no category since they inherit category from semantic data type

-Each entity YAML file  objects have following structure.
+Each entity YAML file objects has following structure.

 - **id** - unique identifier of the entity
 - **name** - name of the entity